 The Book: On the Taboo Against Knowing Who You AreVintage #ad - The illusion that we are isolated beings, has led us to view the “outside” world with hostility, unconnected to the rest of the universe, and has fueled our misuse of technology and our violent and hostile subjugation of the natural world.
 To help us understand that the self is in fact the root and ground of the universe, Watts has crafted a revelatory primer on what it means to be human—and a mind-opening manual of initiation into the central mystery of existence.

-This Is It: and Other Essays on Zen and Spiritual ExperienceVintage #ad - This Is It: and Other Essays on Zen and Spiritual Experience #ad - Six revolutionary essays exploring the relationship between spiritual experience and ordinary life—and the need for them to coexist within each of us.
+This Is It: and Other Essays on Zen and Spiritual ExperienceVintage #ad - Six revolutionary essays exploring the relationship between spiritual experience and ordinary life—and the need for them to coexist within each of us.
 With essays on “cosmic consciousness” including alan watts’ account of his own ventures into this inward realm; the paradoxes of self-consciousness; LSD and consciousness; and the false opposition of spirit and matter, This Is It and Other Essays on Zen and Spiritual Experience is a truly mind-opening collection.

 The Way of ZenVintage #ad - The way of zen begins as a succinct guide through the histories of Buddhism and Taoism leading up to the development of Zen Buddhism, which drew deeply from both traditions.
 It then goes on to paint a broad but insightful picture of Zen as it was and is practiced, both as a religion and as an element of diverse East Asian arts and disciplines.